tabler/tabler/pages/_docs/typography.md

 ## Optimized for different alphabets

 Tabler has been optimized to correctly display content in any language.
-The Tabler supports most Asian, African and Middle Eastern languages.
+It supports most Asian, African and Middle Eastern languages.

 {% capture code %}
 <h5>Chinese</h5>